node-migrator-bot/thimble/examples/documentation/client/docs/api.md

 ### Adding plugins ###

 Once you have created an instance, you'll want to add plugins.
-Currently, thimble does not include any plugins by default, so you'll want to explicitly add them.

 This is how you add a plugin:

-    thim.use(thimble.flatten());
+    thimble.use(thimble.flatten());

-Now when you make requests to views, its source will pass through the `flatten` plugin.
+Now when you make request, its source will pass through the `flatten` plugin.
+You can also use the `configure` function to add many plugins at once.
+For getting started, I'd recommend the following configuration:

-Now you'll probably want to set up different plugins for different environments.
-For this, you'll need `thim.configure`.
-Here's an example:

-    thim.configure(function() {
+    thimble.configure(function(use) {
-      thim.use(thimble.layout());
-      thim.use(thimble.flatten());
-      thim.use(thimble.embed());
+      use(thimble.flatten());
+      use(thimble.embed());
     });

+You can also configure the stack for different environments:

+    // Runs in all environments
-    thim.configure('development', function() {
+    thim.configure('all', function() {
       thim.use(thimble.focus('.menu'));
     });

+    // Runs when NODE_ENV=staging
     thim.configure('staging', function() {
       thim.use(thimble.bundle());
     });

-When you do not pass an environment to the configuration, the configuration will run in all environments.
+When you do not pass an environment to the configuration, the configuration will run in the `development` environment.

-> Important: When adding multiple plugins, __order matters__.
+> **Important**: When adding multiple plugins, **order matters**.
 Differing order may yield different results.
 For example, placing `embed` before `flatten` in the configuration will embed templates in the index source, but not any of the included files.

 ### Starting Thimble ###

 When all your configuration is set up, you can simply `start` thimble:

-    thim.start(app);
+    thimble.start(app);

 In this example `app` is an express server.
 This call will configure the express to support thimble by loading the middleware into the server stack and monkey-patching `res.render` to provide a transparent interface.

 > Note: Thimble may move certain express middleware layers (like `static`) to ensure a proper runtime.